rat-pac/ratpac2-tutorial/episodes/00-setup.md

 exercises: 2
 ---

+:::::questions
+- How to install RAT-PAC2 on various systems?
 ::::::::::::::::::::::::::::::::::::: objectives

+- Know how to run ratpac2 via a container.
-- Compile and install ratpac2 through various methods.
+- Compile ratpac2 via `ratpac-setup`.

 ::::::::::::::::::::::::::::::::::::::::::::::::